tychoish/birch/README.rst

 The ``birch`` package provides an API for manipulating bson in Go programs without needing to handle byte slices or maintain types for marshalling bson into using reflection.
-It provides type safety and an ergonomic interface for building and manipulating BSON documents.

-This code is an evolution from an earlier phase of development of the official `MongoDB Go Driver's BSON library <https://godoc.org/go.mongodb.org/mongo-driver/bson>`_, but both libraries have diverged.
-For most application uses the official BSON library is a better choice for interacting with BSON in most circumstances.
+It provides type safety and an ergonomic interface for building and manipulating BSON documents; however, for most application uses the official BSON library is a better choice for interacting with BSON in most circumstances.

 The Document type in this library implements bson library's Marhsaler and Unmarshaller interfaces, to support improved interoperation, and provides the